qualityshepherd/brine/posts/of_yarn_and_bone.md

 - 5-6 SUCCESS!
 Circumstance might differentiate between levels of success.
 - 4 `Devil's Bargain`: players describe a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.
+- The lower die determines damage, impact or consequence

 #### Help
 After a roll, if the fiction dictates, a character may ask another character for help.
 The helping player rolls (including any applicable skills) and both characters share the consequences.